 - The Hirer shall be responsible for ensuring that order is properly maintained during the time of hire the premises is let to them, and that unauthorised or undesirable individuals do not obtain access to the Hall.

 - The wearing of nailed or stiletto-heeled footwear is prohibited.

-- Any event involving the sale of alcohol either by admission ticket or provision of a bar must be approved by both the Honorary Bookings Secretary and the Designated Premises Superviser, who, on behalf of the Committee, are authorised to refuse bookings or impose conditions additional to those specified in these Conditions of Hire.
+- Any event involving the sale of alcohol either by admission ticket or provision of a bar must be approved by both the Honorary Booking Secretary and the Designated Premises Supervisor, who, on behalf of the Committee, are authorised to refuse bookings or impose conditions additional to those specified in these Conditions of Hire.
 Alcohol may not be taken outside the Hall premises.

 - Hirers must ensure that the Hall is swept and left clean and tidy with furniture and equipment replaced where found, properly locked and secured unless directed otherwise by the Hall Steward.
 Any contents temporarily removed from their usual positions must be properly replaced otherwise the Committee shall be at liberty to make an additional charge.